 Students will begin to understand their place in nature and the similarities which they share with all forms of life and matter.
 Each section of the course will include an opportunity for students to participate in significant scientific inquiry.

 A student successfully completing GSTR 332 will:

-- understand the dynamic nature of science, and the role of new facts in establishing more refined models, laws, hypotheses, and theories that better explain and predict natural phenomena;
+- Understand the dynamic nature of science, and the role of new evidence in establishing more refined models, laws, hypotheses, and theories that better explain and predict natural phenomena;

-- understand the roles of practical reasoning, quantitative skills, and creativity in scientific inquiry, as well as the logic of scientific thinking and the role of evidence in constructing scientific knowledge;
+- Understand the roles of critical thinking, quantitative reasoning, and creativity in scientific inquiry, as well as the logic of scientific thinking and the role of evidence in constructing scientific knowledge;

 NOTE: Below are section descriptions for all instructors who regularly teach GSTR 332.
 Not all of these instructors listed here teach the course each term.
 Please refer to the schedule of classes for the term in question to see which instructors will be offering the course.